vatger/datafeed-cache/README.md

 $ cd datafeed-cache
 ```

-You can build the application using `cargo build` or run it directly using `cargo run`, which will include the
+You can build the application using `cargo build -p datafeed-cache-server` or run it directly using `cargo run -p datafeed-cache-server`, which will include the
 compilation steps.

-You can also specify the type of release you would like to build (e.g. release) by specifying `cargo build --release`.
+You can also specify the type of release you would like to build (e.g. release) by specifying `cargo build --release -p datafeed-cache-server`.

 ### Using Docker

-If you prefer to use Docker for production / development, you can use the provided `docker-compose.yml` file, or create
+If you prefer to use Docker for production / development, you can use the provided `datafeed-cache-server/docker-compose.yml` file, or create
 your own.
 This compose-file will build the image and deploy it locally exposing port `8007` on the host machine.